bcnzer/bcnzer/README.md

 ### Hi there 👋

+## I'm Ben Chartrand

+🔭 I’m currently working on a project called Junior Techbots.
+I might eventually open-source it

+🖊 My blog is at [https://liftcodeplay.com](https://liftcodeplay.com)

+📫 You can read me on Twitter at [https://twitter.com/bcnzer](https://twitter.com/bcnzer)

 <!--
 **bcnzer/bcnzer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.